 Take advantage of the opportunity to remove toxic people as much as possible.

 If you can’t completely walk away from this toxic person, especially if it’s a family member, your best option may be to set boundaries.

+No one has the right to treat you like a child, disregard your time, or abuse you mentally, spiritually, or physically.
 Speak up for yourself and let them know how you want them to treat you.
-No one has the right to treat you like a child, to disregard your time, or to abuse you mentally, spiritually, or physically in any manner.
-When you need to say no, you don’t have to give a reason.
+And know that when you need to say no, you don’t have to give a reason.

 The important thing is to be upfront about your intentions and stick to the boundaries you’ve set.

 Also, it’s important to remember that it’s not your duty to always be their shoulder to cry on and, if need be, direct them to an appropriate professional.

 #3 Own Your Power

 You don’t have to let people walk over you or mistreat you.

 For example, if the toxic person is at your workplace and the situation falls under HR regulations, you have the option to report the person.
 Another option is to ignore them completely.
 If, on the other hand, they are your superior, and you have no other choice, keep in mind that you’re not trapped in your employment.
 You have the option to resign.
 You’ll be able to find another job.

 On the other hand, if you’re in a toxic relationship, you may choose to leave.
 If this person is causing you more harm than good, it is not a healthy environment in which to live.
 You can go and begin a new, happy, and healthy life away from the drama.